 Principal Investigator: Wietse A. Tol, Johns Hopkins Bloomberg School of Public Health

-The project will make available a number of research tools that can be used by UNHCR in Tanzania to strengthen operational research.
-It will also produce tools to screen for and more fully assess IPV.
-More generally, the project will generate knowledge on the effectiveness of an integrated mental health and IPV reduction intervention, implemented by community health and community services workers in routine service provision.
+The study made available a number of research tools and gender-based violence intervention service mapping that could be used by UNHCR in Tanzania to strengthen both interventions and operational research (needs assessment, monitoring and evaluation).
+The research improved the available knowledge on the relevance, feasibility, safety, and acceptability of implementing an integrated (multi-sectoral) mental health and IPV reduction intervention, implemented by community health and community services workers in routine service provision.

 In our last post, we presented findings from a qualitative study where we explored the problems affecting Congolese women that have experienced intimate partner violence (IPV) in Nyarugusu refugee camp,…View

 In preparation for a more structured evaluation of the implementation of the intervention and research activities, we felt it was necessary to conduct a first trial run of the research…View

 Nguvu, the Swahili term for strength, is the foundation for our project, which aims to improve psychosocial health and empower refugee women who experienced intimate partner violence (IPV).
 Spanning two…View

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows